In recent years, the versatile applications of coco peat have transcended the boundaries of traditional gardening practices.

 Step 3: Mixing the Growing Medium

-- The typical ratio for a basic potting mix is 1 part coco peat to 1 part compost and 1 part perlite or vermiculite.
+2. The standard mixture for a simple potting soil is one part of coco peat, one part compost and the final part can be either perlite or vermiculite.

 Step 4: Potting Your Plants

-- Gently remove the plant from its nursery container and place it in the center of the pot.
+2. Carefully lift the plant out of its potting container and set it into the middle of the pot.

-- Lightly pat down the medium to eliminate air pockets and establish good contact between the roots and the medium.
+4. Lightly consolidate the medium whereby the air pockets are eliminated, and good contacts established among the roots and the medium.

 Step 5: Watering and Care

-- Water the newly potted plant thoroughly, allowing the water to soak through the growing medium and drain from the bottom.
+1. Give the newly potted plant a good deep watering to allow the water to pass through the growing medium from below.

 Step 6: Maintenance